dojo/meta/README.md

 * [dojo/dojo2-package-template](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
 * [dojo/grunt-dojo2](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.
-* [dojo/intern-helper](https://github.com/dojo/intern-helper) - A set of modules to help with testing Dojo 2 with Intern
+* [dojo/test-extras](https://github.com/dojo/test-extras) - A set of modules to help with testing Dojo 2

 These packages are aimed at Dojo 2 contributors rather than Dojo 2 end users.